 Au Pair Responsibilities

-- Tidying children’s rooms and doing children’s laundry
+- Cleaning up after the children and doing the children’s laundry

 - Changing diapers, entertaining babies, feeding babies